ODOT-PTS/node-gtfs-ride/README.md

 ## Command Line Usage

-The `gtfs-ride` command-line utility will download the GTFS file specified in `config.js` and then build GTFS-ride data.
+The `gtfs-ride` command-line utility will import a GTFS file and the Automated Passenger Counter (APC) data specified in `config.js` and then build [GTFS-ride](https://www.gtfs-ride.org) data.

 If you would like to use this library as a command-line utility, you can install it globally directly from [npm](https://npmjs.org):